Last Updated on

 For smaller snow blowing jobs, there are a couple of choices from Snow Joe that are called “cordless snow shovels,” but technically work as snow shovels on wheels that blow the snow up and forward up to 20 feet away.
 These snow blowers have an average of 27 minutes of run time and can move about 2,000 pounds of snow per charge.
 Each unit comes with a battery and charger, but you can purchase additional batteries and chargers for jobs that require more time.

-At less than 10 pounds, this cordless snow blower is the best cordless battery-powered solution for clearing snow.
+At less than 10 pounds, this cordless snow shovel is the best cordless battery-powered solution for clearing snow.
 It will clear snow up to 10-inches wide and 6-inches deep per pass.
 This also has a durable plastic scraper blade at the base of the unit, which is essential to avoiding damage to your driveways and pathways.

 Also at less than 10 pounds, this cordless snow blower is just a step up from the Snow Joe SS10.
 The SS11-XR machine will clear snow up to 11-inches wide and 7-inches deep per pass.
 It comes with the same dual plastic scraper blades which avoid damage to your driveways and pathways and can be a significant upgrade to the SS10 at not much more cost.